Azure/azure-signalr/src/Microsoft.Azure.SignalR.Management/README.md

 #### Persistent Mode:

-Persistent Mode includes the aboves fetures and are extended to all features that .Net Core SignalR supports.
+Persistent mode includes the aboves fetures and are extended to all features that .Net Core SignalR supports.

 > More details about different modes can be found [here](#Transport-Type).